 A long-term exhibition on the Native Americans of the Wyoming Valley includes local artifacts ranging from stone implements of the Archaic period to the archeological evidence of European influence.

 Changing exhibitions emphasize the stories of people, places and events in Luzerne County, featuring objects, photographs and paintings from the Society's collection.
 The gift shop is open during the Museum’s visiting hours.
 Besides items relating to the collection, the gift shop offers a variety of local publications.

 Free for LCHS members; $5 for non-member adults and $3 for non-member children.

 The Museum is located at 69 Rear South Franklin Street in downtown Wilkes-Barre, directly behind the Osterhout Free Library.
 Parking is available at meters along South Franklin Street, or one of the nearby parking garages or lots (the closest garage is just down the street at Boscov’s Department Store).
 The museum can be contacted at (570) 822-1727.

 Hours of Operation

-The Museum is open Tuesday through Saturday, 12pm to 4pm.
-We are often closed on holiday weekends (Easter, Memorial Day, Labor Day, etc.).
+The Museum is open Wednesday through Friday from 2 to 6 p.m. and on Saturday from 10 am to 2 pm.
+We are closed on some holiday weekends (New Year's, Easter, Memorial Day, Labor Day, Christmas).

 Native Americans in the Wyoming Valley (long-term)